WeileiZeng/CSS-code-zoo/README.md

 - [ ] `get-filelist.sh` and `processing-codes.py` can move to a jupyter notebook
 - [x] speed up simulation. quick pass for w<(d-1)/2
 - [ ] check all codes instead of index zero
-- [ ] clear readme files. show table here
+- [x] clear readme files. show table here
+- [ ] run .generate.out again and again, until there is no new code produced

 developing on branch [qlab](https://github.com/PhysAIzhijiang/CSS-code-zoo/tree/qlab)